openCFS/cfs/share/doc/developer/doxygen/pages/markdownSyntax.md

 Quickstart
 ----------------
-Like in LaTeX, paragraphs are staretd by inserting a blank line.
+Like in LaTeX, paragraphs are started by inserting a blank line.
-To increase the readability in ASCII, put each sentance on a seperate line.
+To increase the readability in ASCII, put each sentence on a separate line.
 This also allows for better change tracking.
 Code can be marked by a single quotation mark for `inline code`.
-One can also create code blocks by starting the lines in a prargraph by an indentation of a least four spaces
+One can also create code blocks by starting the lines in a paragraph by an indentation of a least four spaces

     code block
-    with multiple, ununumbered lines
+    with multiple, unnumbered lines
     use the correct tick. i.e. ` to mark code

 Or one can use triple quotation marks